shuya-tamaru/GltfAttributesUserTextExporter/README.md

-﻿# 🏷️ GLTFAttributesUserTextExporter for Rhino
+﻿# 🏷️ GLTFAttributesUserTextExporter for Rhino　(beta)

 GLTFAttributeExporter is a plugin for Rhinoceros that allows you to export your models in gltf/glb format while including attributes user text assigned to the Geometry.